 Most of us made the decision to devote our work to supporting people who are struggling with grief because of our own experiences with loss and grief.
 We care deeply about helping others to find their way to living well again after loss.
 As committed grief support professionals, we know that you want to be well-equipped for supporting people who are suffering the worst kinds of loss and the hardest grief journey.

-What are the worst kinds of losses?
+What is the worst kind of loss?

 There are a lot of claims that are made – both in the grief literature, and in popular culture – about what kind of loss is “the worst” kind, and the hardest to grieve: some say it’s the death of a child, some argue it’s hardest when a loved one dies by their own hand, or when someone with whom we had a difficult relationship dies.
 Others say that the death of a precious companion pet is the worst kind of grief – worse than the death of any person they’ve lost.
 Adoption loss is said to be a significant and terrible loss.
 Traumatic loss is often claimed to lead to a difficult journey of both grief and trauma recovery.
 Unexpected loss is thought to be harder than expected losses.
 And still others experiencing chronic loss as a result of chronic illness or disability that they or a loved one lives with say that this kind of intangible and continuous loss is much harder than losses that have a clear beginning and a finite nature.